-1 10 Vanabios

-Program Content for 'Front Door'
+''' Program Content for 'Front Door'

-TF

 Time is Sunset

-Then

-- No Actions - (To add one press 'Action')
+- No Actions - (To add one, press 'Action')

-no Accions (to add one, press Accion)

-- No Actions - (To add one press 'Action')
+- No Actions - (To add one, press 'Action') '''

-- No Accions - (To add one, press Accion)
+Figure 29 Adding to the IF Statement

 Next, click on the THEN statement to highlight it.
 The THEN portion of a program runs once the IF portion of a program is true.
 At the bottom of the screen choose the device or scene that you want to turn on at sunset.